microsoft/CodeTalk/README.md

 CodeTalk is currently only available for Visual Studio running in Windows.
 We are working very hard towards bringing it to more platforms and IDEs.
 Stay tuned.

+# Download CodeTalk
+Download the VISX installer [here](https://github.com/Microsoft/CodeTalk/releases/tag/v0.8.0)

-# Getting Started
+# Getting Started with code
-To install the latest version of the plugin, please visit the [releases page](https://github.com/Microsoft/CodeTalk/releases/tag/v0.8.0)
 To know more about CodeTalk features, please visit the [Wiki](https://github.com/Microsoft/CodeTalk/wiki).
 To know more about building and testing CodeTalk, please click [here](https://github.com/Microsoft/CodeTalk/wiki/Building-and-Testing).